musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Here’s a breakdown of what gets created:
 - **Dedicated Resource group** is created to organize and manage all related resources.
+- **Virtual Network**
+    - Established with a defined address space specified
+    - A core subnet is created within the virtual network
+    - Service endpoints are configured for both Azure Storage and Azure Event Hubs, for secure access.
 - **Azure Event Hub namespace**
     - Trusted service access is enabled, and default action is set to "Deny," ensuring a secure environment.
     - Specific IP rules are established to allow access from designated IP addresses.